Hans the Elder, Duke of Schleswig-Holstein-Haderslev: Reign as Duke (1544–1580)

+Death

+John died unmarried and childless in Hardeslev, Southern Denmark on 2 Oct 1580, at the age of 59.
+His body was buried in the Schleswig Cathedral, Schleswig-Holstein, Germany.

-John died unmarried and childless in 1580.
-After his death, his territory was divided between his brother and nephew, Adolf and Frederick II of Denmark respectively.
+After his death, his territory was divided between his brother, Adolf, Duke of Holstein-Gottorp and his nephew, Frederick II, King of Denmark.

 Legacy

 In contrast to most of the dukes of Schleswig and Holstein, posterity has a very positive view of John the Elder.
 This holds especially for his capital Haderslev, which was a ducal residence only during his time and has benefited ever since. he is still popular as a sort of patron saint.
 The largest annual summer festival in Haderslev, the Hertug-Hans-Fest is named after, and the local brewery Fuglsang has named a beer after him (Hertug Hans Pils).
 Even the hospital (which he founded) still bears his name.
 His judgments were fully published in book form (De Hansborgske Dømme).